 - Edge Retention: 50%

 - Toughness: 70% to 90%

 VG-10 still is quite notable due to being one of the hardest steels in the world today.
 A lot of knives are made using it for the outdoors, but you’d likely benefit more if you used this steel in combat.
 Hard steel means you won’t risk others breaking your weapon on you.

 Of course, unsurprisingly this steel was made in Japan.
 You know, the place that is known for interesting cooking and combat measures?
 This steel was originally marketed for the kitchen until brands like Spyderco & Kizer began making sports knives out of it.

 This is a knife known for its toughness, so it makes sense to see it used in sports or outdoor knives too.
-At the same time, while VG-10 can rust or corrode, it’s less likely to do so compared to other stainless steel types.
+At the same time, while this steel can rust or corrode, it’s more corrosion resistant compared to other stainless steels.

 Many feel that VG-10 is incredibly well-balanced, so it should not shock you that several kitchen knives utilize this version of steel.
 It lasts, gets the job done, and you get a proper knife that just needs to be washed and taken care of.

 If you take care of it, you won’t ever have to worry about it lasting for you.
 It clearly and most certainly well.
 At the same time, it’s pretty easy to sharpen should it need it.

 - Ease of Sharpening: 20% to 50%